victoria-id/victoria_connect_api_documentation/check.declaration.reference.form/data_point.md

 * Check state
 * Check progress (%)
+* Explanation why participant has no reference

 * References
   * Reference state
-  * Reference type ('contact', 'document', 'none')
+  * Reference type ('contact', 'document')

-  In case of reference type 'none':

-  * Explanation why participant has no reference

   In case of reference type 'contact' or 'document':